ICT-4361 Homework 2a

 Please combine multiple files into a single "zip" archive, and save it in a location that you will remember.
 When you are ready to submit the assignment, open that assignment, and submit your file as the assignment solution.

-Remember to use our Java naming conventions!
+Remember to use our Java naming and coding conventions!

 Canvas submission instructions: